microsoft/hlsl-specs/proposals/0027-shader-execution-reordering.md

 ---

-#### ReorderThread with coherence hint
+#### TryReorderThread with coherence hint

-This variant of `ReorderThread` reorders threads based on a generic user-provided hint.
+This variant of `TryReorderThread` reorders threads based on a generic user-provided hint.
 Similarity of hint values should indicate expected similarity of subsequent work being performed by threads.
 More significant bits of the hint value are more important than less significant bits for